 To get started, you need to put your best foot forward when giving an offer.
 Top talent deserves top offers, many times over what the going market will bear.

 Then, you need to ask yourself, how prepared are you to deal with counteroffers?
 Do you have a strategy in place to deal with it when it happens?
 What is your approach when it comes to talking to candidates in this scenario?

 To help answer these questions, we’ve prepared this guide to ensure that your company continually lands the best in class candidates.

 Hope for the best, prepare for the worst.

 Sure, positivity is proactive because it can motivate improved hiring rates.
 However, there’s no disputing that some truths about the hiring process will always prevail.

 Civil and commercial construction counteroffers are commonplace these days.
-Every company wants to lead the market with the very best on their team.
+Every company wants to lead the market with the very best on its team.

 As such, most organizations will strive to ensure that they don’t lose their top talent simply because they cannot facilitate an employee’s continued stay.

 To avoid counteroffers; it’s best to be direct during the interview process.
-For starters, get insights about prospective civil and commercial construction employees’ mindsets by asking them questions like:
+For starters, get insights into prospective civil and commercial construction employees’ mindsets by asking them questions like: